LightWare-Optoelectronics/sf40-docs/command_detail.md

 | `int32` | `130 bytes` | - |

 ---
-## 17. Commit firmware
+## Commit firmware [17]

 The second part of uploading firmware to the SF40 is to commit the staged data.
-Once the firmware data has been fully uploaded using the [16.
-Stage Firmware](command_detail?id=_16-stage-firmware) command, then this command can be written to (with 0 bytes).
+Once the firmware data has been fully uploaded using the [Stage firmware [16]](command_detail?id=stage-firmware-16) command, then this command can be written to (with 0 bytes).

 When reading this command, or analyzing its response after writing, the packet will contain an `int32` error code: